 This is the category that never ends.
 Yes, it goes on and on, my friends.
 When it comes to keeping goldfish, there are plenty of supplies you should have on hand.
 Some of them are simple and inexpensive, like a fish net that will likely cost you around $3, and others are more expensive but good to have on hand, like medications.
 There are some things you definitely need to keep on hand at all times, though, including water treatments for removing chlorine and lowering ammonia and nitrite levels, and filter media.
 Additional supplies for keeping your goldfish happy and healthy can cost you anywhere from a few dollars to more than $20.

-This is the average low to high cost of owning a goldfish in 2021.
+This is the average low to high cost of owning a goldfish this year.
 This doesn’t account for extras and is rough estimates of products that you may want or need for your goldfish.

 Owning a goldfish doesn’t have to be a particularly expensive hobby, but it is an investment.
 When considering a goldfish, keep in mind that they can live for decades and can get quite large, so they are a commitment.
 Other expenses not accounted for here include the continued cost of food, medication, water treatments, and other maintenance expenses.
 The hobby of goldfish keeping is enjoyable and enriching, but it is a decision you should plan ahead for to ensure you can give your goldfish the best life possible.